-- Research intensive faculty (tenure track and research faculty) will develop a concept paper for federal funding and will focus on what it takes to be successful in developing grant proposals, securing grants and understanding grant budgets and their impact on the department, CEHS and UNL.
-At the end of Year 2, the faculty will travel to Washington, D.C. to share their concept papers with program officers at federal agencies to pursue funding opportunities and jointly attend one or more group meetings with program officers.
+- Research intensive faculty (tenure track and research faculty) will develop a concept paper for federal funding and will focus on successful strategies for developing grant proposals, securing grants and understanding grant budgets and using grant funds to advance the scope of research and teaching projects.
+At the end of Year 2, the faculty will travel as a group to Washington, D.C. to share their concept papers with program officers at federal agencies to pursue funding opportunities and jointly attend one or more group meetings with program officers.

 - Professors of practice will develop a mission statement describing their scholarship of teaching and will examine its contribution to the knowledge base in their discipline and its impact on their academic programs and regionally, nationally or international impact on their field

-Beyond these activities, all SEP participants will receive one course release for each year of SEP and a $1,700 fund to use for scholarship development.
+Beyond these activities, all SEP participants will receive one course release for each year of SEP and funds for approved travel and research expenses related to research and scholarly activities.